A QoS-Aware Uplink Spectrum and Power Allocation with Link Adaptation for Vehicular Communications in 5G networks: Evaluation

 \subsubsection{\textbf{Performance of the \acp{BUE}}}

 Fig. \ref{fig:rateBUE} shows CDF of the sum-rate of the \acp{BUE}.
-The \acp{BUE} are allocated to \ac{BWP}-2 having a bandwidth of $3.92$ MHz at 2GHz carrier frequency.
 For all the three algorithms, the \acp{BUE} have been scheduled using MAX C/I algorithm in which each \ac{RB} is assigned to that \ac{CUE} which supports the highest rate.
 As the bandwidth, resource allocation, and the number of \acp{BUE} remain unchanged, hence, the \ac{CDF} performance remains the same for all the three cases.
-The existence of the \acp{BUE} necessitates the use of multiple numerologies.
+The existence of the \acp{BUE} necessitates the use of multiple numerologies.\\ Therefore, we may infer that link adaptation is indispensable for serving a combined subscriber base of \ac{V2I} and \ac{V2V} users in a \ac{C-V2X} system operating with 5G technology.